roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 <p markdown="1">"By the way, Mari-sensei," says Lydia; "is it truth that you two travelled back and forth between parallel realities... briefly, parallel worlds?"[^12]</p>
 [^12]: she says _parallel realities_ somewhat English-esque, seem too long for Japanese:<br> [Parareruriariti] and [Heikō sekai];

-Whereas I investigated strongest a martial art, _Kuga Ha Shinryu_, there was such an account​.
+Whereas I investigated strongest a martial art, _Kuga Ha Shinryu_, there was such an account.
 Of course, no one believed it at that period, thence it was treated  an idle gossip.
 Lydia wanted to question it one day, however she could not afford a room to think of anything else during the trainings, and afterwards she has been so exhausted that kept forgetting.